 As important as they are, numbers tell only part of the story.
 Qualitative data (such as a linguistic analysis) often gets a bad rap.
 We often mistake its lack of “hard” numbers and stark facts for imprecision.
 But it’s our tendency to treat qualitative data the way we treat quantitative data that creates the problem, not the data itself.
 Doing that to qualitative data is like blaming a hard-boiled egg for ruining the cake you’re baking.
 Hard-boiled eggs have many uses – baking just isn’t one of them.

-In a past post, we shared a case study taking us ‘behind the scores.’
-The case study focused on a client whose quantitative scores were all over the map and who, simultaneously provided extensive comments at every opportunity.
-Looking at the numbers alone was confusing.
+In a previous post, we shared a case study taking us ‘behind the scores.’
+The case study focused on a client whose quantitative scores were all over the map.
+They simultaneously provided extensive comments at every opportunity, and even the numbers were confusing by themselves.
 After analyzing their comments, however, we gave the firm a clear picture of what was going on with their client.
-As she presented the results, she could see the lightbulb moments for members of the team.
-It all made sense AND it gave that firm an opportunity to make changes that affected their clients’ experience going forward.
-One “aha” moment for one client can quickly turn into a change for all of them, which you can then assess for success with subsequent feedback.
+As she presented the results, there were lightbulb moments for members of the team.
+It all made sense giving that firm an opportunity to make changes that effected their clients’ experience going forward.
+One “aha” moment for one client can quickly turn into a change for all of them.
+This further empowers you to assess for success with subsequent feedback.

 Celebrate your team’s success

 Speaking of success – never forget that firms don’t implement CX strategies, their employees do.
 Ensure your team understands the value of their buy-in to your firm’s focus on client experience.
 Let them feel the impact they had on the positive return on investment you are seeing.
 Don’t be afraid to let them feel proud of their contributions to what you’ve achieved.
 After all, staff who feel confident and competent in their work tend to stick around.
-Your ability to retain your staff has a direct impact on your clients’ experience working with you.
+Your ability to retain your team has a direct impact on your clients’ experience working with you.
 While it can cost $100K+ to replace an employee, the impact on your client relationships can make this number much higher.
-Here are three tips to celebrate your team’s success.